Conni2461/book_reviews/README.md

 unter `./requirements.txt`

 ## Run backend/frontend
-After pulling repository on Ubuntu 20.04:
+After pulling repository on Ubuntu 20.04 (other version should work, this is just what we tested):

 1. Install Rust for your machine. https://www.rust-lang.org/tools/install
 2. Install C compiler if not present (possibly with `sudo apt install build-essential` or `sudo apt install gcc-multilib`)